 Guidance on regulation 8 of the Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020.

-- Form an exclusive extended household with one other household, including the ability to stay in that other household overnight.
+Since 22 August 2020, you have been allowed to form an exclusive extended household with up to 3 other households, including the ability to stay in those other households overnight.

-We are able to relax the restrictions as the spread of the virus has slowed in Wales and the number of new cases of the virus continue to fall.
+We were able to relax the restrictions as the spread of the virus had slowed in Wales and the number of new cases of the virus continue to be low.
 But coronavirus has not gone away.
 We must all continue to protect ourselves and our loved ones and keep Wales safe.
+This is why the further limitations were made in September.

 Leaving your home

 Coronavirus is spread by large droplets and aerosol transmission from breath, especially if sneezing, coughing or talking loudly, from the mouth and nose.
 This means close contact with others, in particular face-to-face contact within 2 metres, is most likely to cause infection.
 The virus can live on some indoor surfaces for days and may be spread by people touching those surfaces, then touching their mouth or nose with unwashed hands.
 The virus is much less likely to be spread outside, although this depends in part on the weather conditions, and disperses more in well ventilated environments.
 The virus dies quickly in the summer sun.

 Before leaving your home you should plan how you will keep safe and minimise risk.
 Frequent handwashing and the use of hand sanitiser gel remains important, as do social distancing and refraining from touching your nose/mouth with unwashed hands.
 You should also be mindful of whether you will be indoors or outside.

 Even outside there are still risks in places used by many people, or where they may congregate, such as public toilets – where many people may touch taps and flush handles, cafes – especially use of things that many others touch such as sauces and condiments - petrol pumps, pay and display machines, door handles, and cash machines.

 It is important large crowds, anti-social behaviour and illegal gatherings are prevented – as these could help to spread the virus.